solidi/hl-mods/workspace/redist/readme.txt

     - 30 Mutators - supports combination and randomly selected (sv_mutators)
         - "chaos" - randomly selects three mutators every 45 seconds!
         - "rocketcrowbar" - spawn with a rocket crowbar, makes all rockets act drunk
-        - "instagib" - spawn with dual railguns that dole one hit kills
+        - "instagib" - spawn with a zapgun that dole one hit kills
         - "volatile" - where players blow up when fragged (explode icon)
         - "plumber" - spawn with pipe wrenches
         - "paintball" - weapons and explosions leave paint decals, weapons reduced to 1/4 damage